xueyun0512/Data_project_portfolio/README.md

 ## Introduction
 Do you like pizza?
 As for me, I do!<br> In this data project, I have created a dashboard with Power BI in order to analyse the pizza sales.
 Having a visualization of the data is pretty relevant in order to answer crucial questions related to the customer preference and carry out improvement.<br>
 One can easily identity the trend by looking at the dashboard.<br> **_Disclaimer_**: _all datasets and report do not represent any company, insitution or country, but just a dummy dataset to demonstrate capabilities of Power BI._

+This project was inspired from this [Youtube video](https://www.youtube.com/watch?v=V-s8c6jMRN0&t=7149s)

 ## Problem Statement
 1. What is the daily total sales (revenue) of pizza?